dustyw0lf/zero2prod/README.md

 # zero2prod
-A Rust application developed while following the book "Zero To Production In Rust"
+A Rust application developed while following the book [Zero To Production In Rust](https://github.com/LukeMathWalker/zero-to-production).